ruthvikvegunta/gitrepup/README.md

 # gitrepup
-A script which updates all of your local github repositories
+- A simple python utility script to update all github repositories in a location giving the user a good UI using the python rich module